 4. When a Financing Statement Is Effective Against a New Debtor.
 Subsection (a) provides that a filing against the original debtor is effective to perfect a security interest in collateral that a new debtor acquires before the expiration of four months after the new debtor becomes bound by the security agreement.
-Under subsection (b), however, if the filing against the original debtor is seriously misleading as to the new debtor after the four-month period only if the secured party files during the four-month period an amendment rendering the filing not seriously misleading.
+Under subsection (b), however, if the filing against the original debtor is seriously misleading as to the new debtor's name, the filing is effective as to collateral acquired by the new debtor after the four-month period only if the secured party files during the four-month period an amendment rendering the filing not seriously misleading.
 A similar rule appears in Section 9-507(a) with respect to changes in a debtor's name.